 However, measles can be a serious disease, and in about 30 percent of cases, one or more complications can arise.17 Globally, an estimated 314 people die from measles-related complications every day, or 13 deaths every hour.18

 Who Is Most at Risk of Complications?

-• Infants younger than 1 year old
+• Infants and children younger than 5 years old

 • Malnourished young children (5 years old and below) with vitamin A deficiency, or a weakened immune system, such as those with leukemia and AIDS

 • Adults older than 20 years of age

 • Diarrhea — The most common complication of measles that occurs in 8 percent of cases, particularly in young children.20

 • Ear infection — This occurs in 1 out of 10 cases, which may result in significant or total hearing loss.21

 • Pneumonia — It accounts for 60 percent of measles-related deaths.
 Having a compromised immune system can increase your risk of developing a dangerous and potentially fatal type of pneumonia.
 Typical symptoms include fast or difficult breathing, chest pains and generally becoming more ill.22,23